Editor’s Note

 What This Investigation Found

 Michigan Secretary of State campaign finance records show Vega Media, the political media company connected to the family of convicted hit-and-run driver David Michael Vega, has received $81,690 from Michigan Republican candidates and committees since 2021.
 Beyond the $49,250 documented from Rep. Gina Johnsen’s political operation in Part 1, Vega Media received $25,015 from the Ralph Rebandt for Governor committee and $13,075 from the Friends of Jamie Thompson committee.
+The full Vega Fund contributor list, also sourced to Michigan SOS filings, reveals that Gina Johnsen personally contributed $5.00 to the Vega Fund as an individual, and the Gina Majority Fund contributed $5,000 directly to the Vega Fund.
+State Rep. Tom Kunse (R-Clare, District 100), a former transportation company owner and Transportation and Infrastructure Committee member, contributed $5,000 to the Vega Fund.
 Rebandt is running for Governor of Michigan in the 2026 Republican primary.
 Thompson is a Republican member of the Michigan House representing District 28.
-The Vega family’s civil wrongful death judgment, entered June 29, 2018, in Livingston County’s 44th Circuit Court in the case brought by Ambrose Sullivan’s mother, has not been reported as satisfied in any public record.
+The Vega family’s civil wrongful death judgment, entered June 29, 2018, has not been reported as satisfied in any public record.
 The Sullivan family was last documented pursuing a garnishment of income tax refunds in March 2021.

 Key Findings